 “The people we interviewed from the good-to-great companies clearly loved what they did, largely because they loved who they did it with.” – Jim Collins

 The secret here is to create and environment where we focus on enabling the social connections.
-If we can help these teams form good relationships with each other then: camaraderie, having fun together, seeing themselves as comrades in adversity becomes a powerful provider of job content.
+If we can help these teams form good relationships with each other: camaraderie, having fun together, seeing themselves as comrades in adversity then that contributes enormously to job content.

 This blog post is part of a series of answers to frequent questions that I get around the concept of the Service Profit Chain.
 In future posts, we will continue to explore other key points.
 If you would like the full concept served up in one go, you will find Mike’s book “Best!
 No need to be cheap if…” HERE.